How do I check my coding notice?

 - T – you might find this at the end of your tax code if there are items in your tax code that HMRC need to review each year, for example:

 - if your personal allowances are reduced to nil you will be given a code 0T.
-Basic rate tax (20% in 2018/19) will be deducted from your pay up to a certain level, over which the higher or additional rates of tax will be deducted (40% and 45% respectively in 2018/19);
+Basic rate tax (20% in 2019/20) will be deducted from your pay up to a certain level, over which the higher or additional rates of tax will be deducted (40% and 45% respectively in 2019/20); Note if you are a Scottish taxpayer the tax rates and bands that apply to you are different, as are the tax codes.
+There is more information on GOV.UK;

 - if HMRC decide that no tax should be deducted, they will issue a code NT – ‘no tax’.
 This is usually because you have another employment or pension and the tax code used for that one will collect the tax due from both sources, by reducing your tax-free amount by an estimate of the income from the second, NT-coded source.